-25. Reports of abuse that are shared confidentially with an Individual by a Vulnerable Individual may require the Individual to report the incident to parents/guardians, Curling Canada or the police.
-Individuals must respond to such reports in a non-judgemental, supportive and comforting manner but must also explain that the report may need to be escalated to the proper authority or to the Vulnerable Individual's parent/guardian.

-26. Complaints or reports that describe an element of abuse will be addressed by the process(es) described in Curling Canada's Discipline and Complaints Policy and the Investigations Policy - Discrimination, Harassment and Abuse.
+- 25. Individuals that receive reports of abuse that are shared confidentially by a Vulnerable Individual shall report the incident to the Vulnerable Individual's parents/guardians and Curling Canada.
+Depending on the nature of the alleged abuse, Curling Canada shall determine if the matter must be reported to the police or another public authority.
+Individuals must respond to such reports in a non-judgemental, supportive and comforting manner but must also explain that the report may need to be escalated to the proper authority or to the Vulnerable Individual's parent/guardian. - 26.
+Unless the case is being investigated by the police or other public authorities, complaints or reports that describe an element of abuse will be addressed by the process(es) described in Curling Canada's Discipline and Complaints Policy and the Investigations Policy Discrimination, Harassment and Abuse.